 • Providing tax deductibility for parish programs that benefit the mission of the church and the wider community

 • Promoting cultural activities

-• Supporting chaplaincy in schools
+• Supporting chaplaincy in hospitals and healthcare

 • Facilitating the resettlement, health and wellbeing of migrants and refugees.